Imperial College London Early Years Education Centre: Safeguarding and Child Protection Policy

 No one whose suitability has not been checked will be permitted unsupervised contact with children.
 Visitors to the Centre will always be supervised.

 Assurance is obtained that appropriate child protection checks and procedures apply to any staff employed by another organisation who might be working onsite (such as agency workers, building or service contractors) and to any working with children on an external site (such as on day trips).
 Any visitors, volunteers, contractors or other external workers working at the Centre or off-site with children, for whom DBS checks cannot be obtained, will not be permitted to have unsupervised access to children.

 Please refer to the Appendix to this Policy for the Centre's full safe recruitment policy.

 (iii) Training and Induction

-The DSL and Deputy DSL have attended child protection training in accordance with advice from the Tri-borough Local Children's Safeguarding Board which enables them to identify, understand and respond appropriately to signs of possible abuse and neglect.
+The DSL and Deputy DSL have attended child protection training in accordance with advice from the Bi-borough Local Children's Safeguarding Partnership which enables them to identify, understand and respond appropriately to signs of possible abuse and neglect.
 This training is updated every 2 years.

 The recruitment panel have attended safer recruitment training.